blazer502/mips_simulator/README.md

 I followed a book, [Computer Organization Design MIPS Architecture](https://www.amazon.com/Computer-Organization-Design-MIPS-Architecture/dp/0124077269).
 It is fully implemented in C language.

 * If you want to see what instructions are implemented, Look at Instruction.c file.
 I give trouble that you manually register commands through this file.
-But, this way gives extensibility to add/remove commands through this file.
+But, this way gives extensibility to add/remove commands.

 * There is a huge difference between Phase 1 and Phase 2.
 Phase 2 is designed with pipelining.